thegooddocsproject/templates/writing-tips.md

   * You can use this skeleton to test the information progression in your articles.
   * It's a lot easier to move things around with headings than to move blocks of content.
 * You may also find that you need to create two articles if the subject starts to branch.
 * Add any links you mention in the body of your discussion topic into the "See also" section.
-The inline links may get lost in long articles, and scanning for links add to your audience's cognitive load.
+The inline links may get lost in long articles, and scanning for links adds to your audience's cognitive load.

 ### Mirror the directory structure